open/close all folders

 - Cool Old Guy

-- Obfuscating Stupidity: Keeps up the appearance of being nothing more than a simple working class man from some village
+- Obfuscating Stupidity: Keeps up the appearance of being nothing more than a simple working class man from some village.
+Appearance is a key word.

 - Weak, but Skilled: When compared to Greater Others, what he lacks in raw power, he makes up for with more than a century of experience.